Assessing the Business Process Modeling Competences of Large Language Models: Results

-Upon examining the results, it becomes evident that the scores of the LLMs and human experts are largely comparable, falling within a similar range and have mostly similar tendencies.
-In some areas, the LLMs were able to surpass the quality scores of the experts.
+Upon examining the results, it becomes evident that the scores of the LLMs and human experts are largely comparable, falling within a similar range and having mostly similar tendencies.
+In some areas, the LLMs surpassed the quality scores of the experts.
 In terms of both pragmatic and syntactic quality, several LLMs outperformed the human experts, obtaining higher scores.
-However, for the semantic quality, the human experts scored the best result with 0.5152.
-This indicates that LLMs make fewer syntactical errors while humans reflect more on the textual descriptions and the overall semantical quality.
-Nevertheless, the highest $Q_{qual}$ score, ignoring the validity dimension, was achieved by \textit{Phi 4 14b} with only four LLMs performing worse and seven better than the experts.
-If the validity is taken into consideration, the experts performed best.
+However, for semantic quality, human experts achieved the best result with 0.5152.
+This indicates that LLMs make fewer syntactic errors, while humans reflect more on the textual descriptions and the overall semantic quality.
+Nevertheless, the highest $Q_{qual}$ score, ignoring the validity dimension, was achieved by \textit{llama3.370b-instruct} with only four LLMs performing worse and seven better than the experts.
+When validity was taken into account, the experts performed best.